yastn/yastn/docs/source/theory/mps/basics.rst

 Canonical form
 ^^^^^^^^^^^^^^

-The practical success of matrix product states follows from the possibility of putting them into canonical forms.
+The practical success of matrix product states is closely related to the possibility of putting them into canonical forms.
 Among others, this allow using local :ref:`sepctral decomposition<tensor/algebra:spectral decompositions and truncation>` to perform globally optimal truncation of the MPS on a specific bond.
 *Canonical decomposition* is also an integral element of every :ref:`MPS algorithm<theory/mps/basics:Algorithms>`, including energy minimization with DMRG or time evolution with TDVP.
 In those algorithms, one locally updates individual MPS tensors, adjusting its canonical form while sweeping through the lattice.

 We choose to put MPS in the `canonical form` with respect to the *j*-to-*j+1*-th bond.
 This is equivalent to performing Schmidt decomposition of the MPS with :math:`D_{j,j+1}` left Schmidt vectors :math:`|L_{0,1\cdots j}\rangle`, :math:`D_{j,j+1}` right Schmidt vectors :math:`|R_{j+1,j+2\cdots N-1}\rangle`, and a diagonal matrix of Schmidt values :math:`\Lambda_{j-1,j}`.
-More generally, one has a central matrix (block) :math:`C_{j,j+1}`, which SVD gives the MPS Schmidt values.
+More generally, instead of a diagonal positive matrix :math:`\Lambda_{j-1,j}`, one often works with a central matrix (block) :math:`C_{j,j+1}`, which SVD gives the Schmidt values on the bond.

 ::